thogr/bedede/README.md

 ### Behavior expressions

 You don't need to define a state machine to use the framework.
-While acceptance tests or end-to-end test may use state machines, you typical unit test won't.
+While acceptance tests or end-to-end test may use state machines, your typical unit test won't.
 But the framework has behavior expressions, like this:
 ``` java
 given(new BowlingGame())
 .when(performing(the -> the.roll(1))).times(20)